TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

 </div>

-Invoke the above two functions in the specific controllers (you might have different function names etc. Important thing is to understand how the db functions are invoked):
+Invoke the above two functions in the specific controllers (you might have different function names etc. The important thing is to understand how the db functions are invoked):

 ```javascript
 const db = require("../db/queries");